-The series' star is Inspector Salvo Montalbano, an intelligent but unconventional detective.
-He lives in the fictional town of Vigàta on the Sicilian coast.
+The protagonist of the Montalbano series is Salvo Montalbano, an intelligent but unconventional detective who solves crimes in the fictional Sicilian coastal town of Vigata.
 Montalbano's sharp wit and unwavering dedication follow him as he navigates a landscape of corruption, mystery, and moral ambiguity.

 With a deep understanding of Sicilian culture, Camilleri paints a vivid picture of everyday life, intertwining local traditions, politics, and gastronomy into his narratives.
 In each story, Camilleri reveals - through his characters - the complexities and contradictions of human nature.